maiahalle/DS105_Group_Final_Project/README.md

 ## Motivations

-This project is very timely as political polarization in the US Congress continues to get worse (Jeong & Lowry, 2019).
-Maia is fascinated by how US society will look in the future if polarization continues.
-Polarization erodes democracy by curtailing legislative compromises and leads politicians to pursue their political agendas outside the gridlocked Congress through courts (McCoy & Press, 2022).
+This project is very timely as political polarisation in the US Congress continues to get worse (Jeong & Lowry, 2019).
+Maia is fascinated by how US society will look in the future if polarisation continues.
+Polarisation erodes democracy by curtailing legislative compromises and leads politicians to pursue their political agendas outside the gridlocked Congress through courts (McCoy & Press, 2022).

 As a student studying the philosophy of language, Sarmad is interested in the words chosen by the Members of Congress.
 He wanted to learn more about the relationship between words, thoughts, and political ideologies.